 To qualify for a Subsidized Direct Loan your Expected Family Contribution (EFC) must be below the Cost of Attendance (COA) at that college.
 If the family’s EFC is above that amount, then you will only see an Unsubsidized Direct Loan.

 The difference between the two loans is that a Subsidized Direct Loan interest is paid while the student is in college.
 An Unsubsidized Direct Loan will be charged interest while the student is in college.
 The Direct Loans are sometimes called Stafford Loans on the award letters.

 These Direct Federal student loans should be taken each year as it will improve the student debt structure for repayment and future debt if a postgraduate school is in the plans.
 These loans have both annual and lifetime limits based on the student’s academic progress.
 For freshman year, the limit is $5,500 in total.
 Within that total, a student could have up to $3,500 in Subsidized Direct loans.

-Ignore Parent PLUS Loans on the Award Letter
+Why should you ignore Parent PLUS Loans on the Award Letter?

 There are colleges and some states that offer student loans as part of their financial award packaging.
 The student will need to evaluate these loan terms and compare them to the alternatives.
 These loans do not qualify for the federal loan repayment and forgiveness options.